* This is the Consumer Version. *

 In the United States and other developed countries, the most common causes of cirrhosis are

-One way that chronic alcohol abuse damages the liver is by causing fat to accumulate (fatty liver—see Fatty Liver).
+One way that chronic alcohol abuse damages the liver is by causing fat to accumulate (fatty liver—see page Fatty Liver).
 Fatty liver that is not caused by alcohol usually occurs in people who are overweight and/or have diabetes.

 In many parts of Asia and Africa, cirrhosis often results from

 Many people with mild cirrhosis have no symptoms and appear to be well for years.
 About one third never develop symptoms.
 Others feel tired and generally unwell, lose their appetite, and lose weight.
 Their fingertips may enlarge (called clubbing).
-Jaundice can develop, making the skin and whites of the eyes look yellow (see Jaundice in Adults).
+Jaundice can develop, making the skin and whites of the eyes look yellow (see page Jaundice in Adults).
 When fats and fat-soluble vitamins are poorly absorbed, stools may be light-colored, soft, bulky, oily-looking, and unusually foul-smelling (called steatorrhea).
 Many people are undernourished and lose weight because they have lost their appetite and because fats and vitamins are poorly absorbed.
 People may have a reddish purple rash of tiny dots or larger splotches, caused by bleeding from small blood vessels in the skin.

 If the liver function has been impaired for a long time, people may itch all over, and small yellow bumps of fat can be deposited in the skin or eyelids.